zhaniyazh/EventSpaceApp_19P/README.md

 ```

 ## **Usage Guide**
+- Sign in to the system
+- Log in using your credentials
 - From the main interface, select a room and a date
 - Choose your preferred start and end time
 - Enter your name and email